Friendsgiving: History

 A Charlie Brown Thanksgiving, released in 1973, centers around a Thanksgiving meal among friends that closely resembles what would become Friendsgiving, with Woman's World commenting in 2022 that the special portrayed "perhaps an early example of Friendsgiving."
 Alice Brock and her husband Ray were known for hosting Thanksgiving dinners for their friends in the mid-1960s; many of those who attended the dinners were estranged from their families.
 These dinners partially inspired the song "Alice's Restaurant," a song that itself became a Thanksgiving tradition; Arlo Guthrie, the author and singer of the song, had attended one of the Brocks' Thanksgiving dinners in 1965.

-According to Merriam-Webster, the first use of term Friendsgiving, a portmanteau of 'friends' and 'Thanksgiving', was in 2007 and referred to an informal meal.
+According to Merriam-Webster, the first use of the term Friendsgiving, a portmanteau of 'friends' and 'Thanksgiving', was in 2007 and referred to an informal meal.
 While early Friendsgiving meals were alternatives to a family Thanksgiving, the evolution of the concept into an additional (rather than alternative) meal came later.
+According to NPR, by 2011 the use of the term "(hit) it big".

 By 2013 the Emily Post Institute started receiving etiquette questions about the meal.
 The term wasn't frequently searched on Google prior to 2012, but by 2013 was being searched regularly and from then, searches on the term increased "exponentially" in following years.
-In 2022 Joe and Jill Biden celebrated with a traditional turkey dinner several days before Thanksgiving at a Marine base.

 The term was added to the Merriam-Webster dictionary in 2020.
+In 2022 Joe and Jill Biden celebrated a traditional turkey dinner several days before Thanksgiving at a Marine base.

-The concept eventually reached the United Kingdom, where Thanksgiving (nor its historic equivalent horkey) is not a public holiday, in the 2020; a survey indicated that 42% of millennials and Generation Z members had taken part in a Thanksgiving or Friendsgiving meal.
+The concept reached the United Kingdom, where Thanksgiving (nor its historic equivalent horkey) is not a public holiday, in the 2020s; a survey indicated that 42% of millennials and Generation Z members had taken part in a Thanksgiving or Friendsgiving meal.